jamesmcroft/bicep-templates/quick-starts/README.md

 > [!NOTE]
 > These quick start templates are a starting point.
 Modify them to fit your specific needs.

-## Azure AI Studio Hub Environment
+## Azure AI Foundry Hub Environment

-The [Azure AI Studio Hub Environment](./ai-hub-environment.bicep) template deploys a complete AI workspace that can be used to build, test, and deploy AI solutions with AI models from the Azure AI Studio.
-This deployment can be accessed via the [Azure AI Studio portal](https://ai.azure.com/build/).
+The [Azure AI Foundry Hub Environment](./ai-hub-environment.bicep) template deploys a complete AI workspace that can be used to build, test, and deploy AI solutions with AI models from the Azure AI Foundry.
+This deployment can be accessed via the [Azure AI Foundry portal](https://ai.azure.com/build/).

 The template deploys the following resources: